More information about China is available from the Department of State and other sources, some of which are listed below:

 Annual report submitted to the Congress on detailed assessments of foreign countries where significant terrorist acts occurred, and countries about which Congress was notified pursuant to the Export Administration Act of 1979 (the so-called terrorism list countries that have repeatedly provided state support for international terrorism).

 The Annual Report to Congress on International Religious Freedom describes the status of religious freedom in each foreign country, and government policies violating religious belief and practices of groups, religious denominations and individuals, and U.S. policies to promote religious freedom around the world.
 It is submitted in compliance with P.L.
 105-292 (105th Congress) and is cited as the International Religious Freedom Act of 1998.

 The State Department is required by law to submit a report each year to the Congress on foreign government efforts to eliminate severe forms of trafficking in persons.
-This June 2004 report is the fourth annual TIP Report.
 Although country actions to end human trafficking are its focus, the report also tells the painful stories of the victims of human trafficking–21st century slaves.
 This report uses the term “trafficking in persons” which is used in U.S. law and around the world, and that term encompasses slave-trading and modern-day slavery in all its forms.